 If you want to do the same with your desktop, you only need Chrome installed.
 Casting features are now baked into Chrome itself, so you no longer need the Chromecast extension.
 To mirror your entire computer desktop on a TV via Chromecast, open Chrome and click the Cast button to the right of the URL bar and select your device to begin mirroring.

 Stream local content

 On a Mac, just drag a video file into a Chrome tab or press Command + O and locate a video.
 From within Chrome on Windows, go to File > Open or press Ctrl + O and locate a video file to open it in Chrome.
 From there, enable the Cast feature as usual.
-This does tend to drop frames from time to time and audio can sometimes get out of sync with the video, but shy of using a third-party solution that costs money or uploading everything to a private YouTube channel, this is the easiest way to stream your local videos or pictures to Chromecast.
+This does tend to drop frames from time to time and audio can sometimes get out of sync with the video, but shy of using a third-party solution that costs money or uploading everything to a private YouTube channel, this is the easiest way to stream your local videos or pictures via Chromecast.

 Power it using your TV...maybe

 Turn on your TV

-You can use Chromecast to power on your television, so long as it has support for HDMI-CEC.
+You can use a Chromecast to power on your television, so long as it has support for HDMI-CEC.
 Just enable this in your television's settings menu.
-Then, if you use your phone or computer to cast something and your television is off, Chromecast will power it on before starting to stream.
+Then, if you use your phone or computer to cast something and your television is off, the Chromecast will power it on before starting to stream.

 Get an Ethernet adapter

-Play/Pause control with a TV remote or Google Home
+Play/pause control with a TV remote or Google Home

 The worst part about streaming a video or movie to your television from your phone is having to unlock your phone just to pause the video.
 However, if your television remote has play and pause controls, you can simply use those to control the Chromecast without having to reach for your phone.